tanannii/GA_Project3/README.md

 For example, as 'thread' appears in a 'selftext' by once, it is about 5.09 times as likely for this resolution to be for 'Python'.

 Moving forward, the below actions are recommended for better classification of the posts:
-- Collection of more data
+- Collection of more data (in terms of posts)
 - Using more data columns for modelling (instead of only using 'selftext')
 - Run more models to check if there are other models with better performance
+- Include more subreddit of other programming languages
+- Drop words that are appearing equally in both SQL and Python